 Fun Fact: In his honor, athletic games were held on the island of Rhodes every five years

 Helios is having none of your clever words.
-He promises to smite you should you try that funny business on him or any of the other gods again.
-In fact, if you defy him, he plans on feeding you to the dragons that sometimes pull his Sun chariot instead of horses.
+He promises to smite you should you try that funny business on him or any of the other gods and goddesses again.
+In fact, if you defy him, he plans on feeding you to the dragons, which pull him around in lieu of a horse-drawn chariot.

 To make matters worse (or his mood, rather), Helios wasn’t widely worshipped.
-Other cultures put their god of light on a pedestal.
+Other cultures put their solar deity on a pedestal.
 But the Greeks?
 It was a little beneath them; they viewed Sun worship as something the barbarian hordes did.

-However, Helios had a strong following on the island of Rhodes where his famous bronze statue guarded the harbor.
-The huge figure was among the Seven Wonders of the Ancient World, until an earthquake did away with it.
+However, Helios, a Titan god, had a strong following and was the patron deity and city god on the island of Rhodes where his famous bronze statue guarded the harbor.
+The huge figure was among the Seven Wonders of the Ancient World until an earthquake did away with it.

 Arinna — The Hittite Goddess of the Sun